Smoky Skies: Canadian Wildfires Mean Hazy Days Ahead

 However, the skies won’t be the usual deep blue due to smoke drifting from raging wildfires in central Canada, starting on Monday, Aug.
 4.

-It will create a hazy appearance that may affect air quality, according to AccuWeather.
+It will create a hazy appearance that may affect air quality amid a warming trend, according to AccuWeather.

 While dry and sunny conditions are anticipated to linger in much of the Northeast, the mid-Atlantic faces a more uncertain forecast.